Cosmo-Tech/libfbc/README.md

 # libFBC
 A library for applying flux balance constraint methods on SBML models.
-This code was developed as part of the
+This code was developed within the scope of the
 [BioPreDyn project](http://www.biopredyn.eu/).

 ## Dependencies